andgordio/mockupless/docs/Courses/LayoutBasics/Core/images.md

 The image file has to be stored online for you to be able to enter its URL in the `src` attribute.

 :::tip Attributes
 `src` is an attribute.
 Attributes are always placed in the opening tag.
-They consist of the name of the attribute, followed by an equal sign, followed by a pair of parentheses.
+They consist of the name of the attribute, followed by an equal sign, followed by a pair of double quotes.
 The value of an attribute is placed within the parentheses.
-For example, the `src` attribute expects a URL, so its syntax is `src="https://website.com/image.png"`.
+For example, the `src` attribute expects a URL, so the syntax is `src="https://website.com/image.png"`.

-Attributes extend the functionality of the HTML elements and control their behavior.
+Attributes extend the functionality of an HTML element and control its behavior.
 In this course, you will learn about attributes that change style, specify types of elements, provide placeholder texts, and more.
 :::

 To get the URL of an image you either find an image online or upload a file yourself: